BolajiOlajide/bc-18-maintenance-tracker/README.md

 - Run the command "npm install" from the command-line interface to install the dependencies of the Maintenance Tracker.

 - Once this is done, use the command "node main.js" to start the application.

+- Then you can access the homepage on your PC using "http://localhost:3000"

+The hosted version of the web app can be found on Heroku: http://maintenancetracker.herokuapp.com